 - Diana’s Pumpkin Patch Corn Maze, Cañon City: The homegrown, family-friendly vibe at Diana’s has kept locals coming back each fall for one-of-a-kind corn maze games and dense pumpkins begging to be carved into spooky jack-o-lanterns.

 Farmers’ markets offer the chance to feast on Colorado’s seasonal fruits and vegetables, and many of the larger ones also have chef demonstrations, live entertainment and kids activities.
-Colorado Proud’s farmers’ market directory is organized by day of the week for easy planning.
+Sort our list of farmers' markets by city and region here.
 A few of the most popular include: